 Sympathetic Joy Meditation (21min)

 Sympathetic joy is to delight in the happiness of others.
+Sympathetic joy is the other side of compassion where we empathise with the joy of others.
 It is a powerful way to connect with others and to cultivate a sense of belonging.
 Making other people’s happiness ours, increase our capacity for happiness.